 After the command runs, click the button to Open Folder:

-We can now see the project called sigma_secure_embed_JWT:
+We can now see the project called embedding_JWT with the files stored in the jwt folder:

 The project has almost everything we need, but we will need some embedded content and credentials from Sigma before we can test this out.